AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 that the assert expression is True, and the expression is the basis of the new hypotheses.

-|SPARK| has a specific pragma for defining a loop invariant, `pragma
-Loop_Invariant` which is more sophisticated than the SPARK 2005 assert annotation and often requires less conditions in the invariant expression than in SPARK 2005.
+SPARK 2014 has a specific pragma for defining a loop invariant, `pragma Loop_Invariant` which is more sophisticated than the SPARK 2005 assert annotation and often requires less conditions in the invariant expression than in SPARK 2005.
 As in SPARK 2005 a default loop invariant will be used if one is not provided which, often, may be sufficient to prove absence of run-time exceptions.
-Like all
-|SPARK| assertion expressions the loop invariant is executable.
+Like all SPARK 2014 assertion expressions the loop invariant is executable.

-Note in the example below the |SPARK| version proves absence of run-time exceptions without an explicit loop invariant being provided.
+Note in the example below the SPARK 2014 version proves absence of run-time exceptions without an explicit loop invariant being provided.

 Specification in SPARK 2005: